blanquizel/demo/README.md

-# demo
+# About
-In packages folder, it contain some demos which implement some functions and features.There are few, basic, but useful.
+In the Packages folder, it contains some demos which implement some functions and features.
+There are a few, basic, but useful ones.
-In documnet folder, record some technical documents I wrote down for future recall.
+In the document folder, I have recorded some technical documents that I have written down for future recall.

 I record that hope can help me when i need to implement them.

-## ROADMAP
+## LIST
 #### Package
 - [x] sse
 - [x] cookie
+- [x] jwt

+#### document
-- [ ] jwt
+- [ ] 登学

+## ROADMAP
+#### Package
 - [ ] sso
 - [ ] oath2
 - [ ] short url

 #### document
-- [ ] 登学